 At first, an initial population of m genomes is created at random (each genome consists of a vector of real values and a bit string).
+In this specific implementation the number of possible solutions that are evolved, that is the population size of the GA, equals to 20.
 As stated before, each vector of real values represents a possible value of the NARMAX model order and its parameters.
 For each such population we apply an MMAF with EKFs and have as result the model-conditional probability density function (pdf) of each candidate model.
-This pdf is the fitness of each candidate model, namely the fitness of each genome of the population (Figure 3).
+This pdf is the fitness of each candidate model, namely the fitness of each genome of the population (Fig. 3).

-Figure 1: The structure of the hybrid evolutionary system used for forecasting
+Fig. 1: The structure of the hybrid evolutionary system used for forecasting.

-Figure 2: Mapping from a fixed dimensional internal representation to a variable length NARMAX parameter vector.
+Fig. 2: Mapping from a fixed dimensional internal representation to a variable length NARMAX parameter vector.
 The resulting order is n(p, q, r) = (4, 3, 2).